Gran Turismo World Series

-Toyota, Genesis, Mazda, Michelin, Brembo, Sony Alpha, and BBS serve as the series partners of the World Series.
-The series is provided with clothing by Puma and peripherals by Thrustmaster.
-All virtual races in the tournament take place in specified locations all around the globe.
-In addition to the live studio audiences at the specified locations, the tournaments are streamed live in YouTube through several languages.
-The series has since made an impact in real-world motorsport, serving as a basis for virtual players in terms of possibly starting a career in esports before jumping into real-world motorsport.

 History

 Polyphony Digital announced its partnership with governing body Fédération Internationale de l'Automobile in June 2014 to provide a more realistic racing experience in virtual motorsport.
-It permitted the Japanese studio to feature content certified by the FIA and launch an online championship in Gran Turismo 6 for the following year in 2015.
+It permitted the Japanese game developer to feature content certified by the FIA and launch an online championship in Gran Turismo 6 for the following year in 2015.
 It would be the earliest example of an official online championship managed by Polyphony Digital and sanctioned by the FIA.
 The following year in 2016, Polyphony and the FIA announced the formation of the FIA-Certified Gran Turismo Championships (FIA GTC).

-The FIA GTC was established in Gran Turismo Sport shortly after the game's release.
+The series was established in Gran Turismo Sport shortly after the game's release.
 Many test seasons ran from 2017 to 2018, and the first official season commenced that year.
-The first World Tour was also held at Nürburgring, which saw Giorgio Mangano from Italy as the first Nations Cup event winner, and Philippe Nicolay, Matthew Thomas, and Anthony Duval, representing BMW as the first Manufacturer Series event winners.
-Former FIA Formula 3 Championship driver Igor Fraga became the inaugural Nations Cup champion in 2018, and Kanata Kawakami, Vincent Rigaud, and Tyrell Meadows also became the inaugural Manufacturer Series champions that year.
-As part of the FIA's involvement as a sanctioning body for the series, the champions were also honoured at the FIA Prize Giving Ceremony.
+The first World Tour was also held at Nürburgring, which saw Giorgio Mangano from Italy emerge as the first Nations Cup event winner, and Philippe Nicolay, Matthew Thomas, and Anthony Duval, representing BMW, become the first Manufacturer Series event winners.
+Brazilian racing driver Igor Fraga became the inaugural Nations Cup champion in 2018, and Kanata Kawakami, Vincent Rigaud, and Tyrell Meadows also became the inaugural Manufacturer Series champions that year.
+As part of the FIA's involvement as a sanctioning body, the champions were also honoured at the FIA Prize Giving Ceremony.

+In 2019, Polyphony Digital and Toyota Gazoo Racing introduced the Toyota GR Supra GT Cup.
+Originally a one-make series exclusive to the Toyota GR Supra, the series was later expanded in 2021 to include the rest of Toyota's lineup available in the game.
+The series was later renamed the Toyota Gazoo Racing GT Cup.

-The format for the series changed in 2021 in response to the COVID-19 pandemic.
+The format for the series changed in 2021 in the wake of the COVID-19 pandemic.
 All previously planned live events were dropped, and the season would instead be held online.
+Italian player Valerio Gallo won the 2021 World Finals and became the final Gran Turismo Sport champion.

 The series transferred over to Gran Turismo 7 for the 2022 season.
 Polyphony's partnership with the FIA was also put on hiatus that year, with FIA's Director of Innovative Sporting Projects, Frederic Bertrand, stating that they would resume the collaboration once Gran Turismo 7 becomes a sufficiently stable platform.
 As a result, the FIA name was dropped, and the tournament was renamed to the Gran Turismo World Series (GTWS).
 Two live events were reintroduced as part of the 2022 season, with the series returning to Hangar-7 in Salzburg, Austria for the Showdown and Monte-Carlo Sporting in Monte Carlo, Monaco for the World Finals.

+On April 2025, the Toyota Gazoo Racing GT Cup officially concluded, with a post on X by Toyota confirming its discontinuation.